 Marketing automation tools make your digital marketing easier

-I’ve previously written about content marketing and its importance to small businesses trying to connect with customers.
+I’ve previously written about content marketing and how important it is in helping small businesses connect with customers.

 An associated concept is marketing automation.
-It’s a term that gets thrown around a lot these days, but it remains very nebulous for many entrepreneurs.
-What exactly gets automated?
-And how does it work?
-Well, the answer can be confusing to say the least.
+It’s a term that gets thrown around a lot these days, but it remains nebulous for many business owners.
+What part is automated and how does it work?
+Well, the answer may be confusing to say the least.

-At its most basic, marketing automation refers to software tools that do marketing tasks that small businesses might otherwise do manually.
+At its most basic, marketing automation refers to software tools performing marketing tasks that small businesses might otherwise do manually.

-These tasks include communications with customers and prospective customers via email or social media as well as measurement and tracking of information.
+This includes communicating with customers and potential customers via email or social media, as well as measuring and tracking information.

-One example for lessening your workload might be managing social media content on platforms such as Facebook, Twitter and LinkedIn with a tool like HootSuite.
-With it, you can schedule posts ahead of time on all your social media properties from a user-friendly dashboard.
+You can lighten your workload using automated content management for social media platforms such as Facebook, X and LinkedIn.
+Some tools allow you to schedule posts messages ahead of time on all of your social media pages from a user-friendly dashboard.

-Another example would be sending an automatic thank-you email when someone submits a request to you, using the “contact us” form on your website.
+Another example would be sending an automatic thank-you email when someone submits a request using the Contact Us form on your website.
 It’s easy and respectful.

-These are very simple examples, but they show how marketing automation tools and strategies can save you time in managing communications and marketing campaigns.
+While very simple, these examples show how marketing automation tools and strategies can save you time in managing communications and marketing campaigns.

 Generate more sales leads

-There are many tools that allow you to communicate with prospective customers when they’re making buying decisions.
-They help you to put the right content in front of the right people at the right time.
+There are many tools that allow you to communicate with prospective customers when they’re making purchasing decisions.
+They help you deliver the right content to the right people at the right time.

-Consider, for example, a customer relationship management (CRM) tool that allows you to identify all your customers in Vancouver who have purchased more than $1,000 in the last year.
-The tool also allows you to identify who in this group follows you on Facebook.
-Now you can use that information to target those customers with a Facebook ad offering them 10% off their next purchase.
+Consider, for example, a customer relationship management (CRM) tool that would allow you to identify all your customers in Vancouver who have purchased more than $1,000 in the last year and who among them follow you on Facebook.
+You could use that information to target those customers with a Facebook ad offering them 10% off their next purchase.

 Deliver segmented email content

-Another example might be an email segmentation tool that allows you to send specific content in your email newsletter to subscribers based on what you know about their preferences.
+Another example would be a segmentation tool that allows you to send your subscribers customized content based on what you know about their preferences.

-So, let’s say a clothing retailer keeps track of the gender of his or her email recipients.
-The retailer can now send gender specific content like deals on skirts and blouses to women and pants and shirts to men.
-Those individuals only see the things that interest them, ultimately increasing the chances that they will make a purchase.
+So let’s say a clothing retailer lists his or her email recipients by gender.
+The retailer can send gender-specific content like deals on skirts and blouses to women and pants and shirts to men.
+Those individuals will only see the things that interest them, increasing the chances that they will make a purchase.

-These tools and many others like them help businesses collect better data and streamline marketing processes.
+This type of tool can help businesses collect better data and streamline their marketing process.

-How much sophistication does your business need in its marketing automation software?
-That depends on the maturity of your digital marketing efforts and what kind of resources you can afford to devote to automation.
+How sophisticated should your company’s marketing automation software be?
+That depends on how serious your digital marketing efforts are and what kind of resources you can devote to automation.

 Use the right tools

 Do you have a lot of social media followers and/or channels to manage?
-Do you have a lot of content to generate and publish in the course of a week?
+Do you have to create and publish a lot of content each week?
 Do you have a lot of communication touch points with your customers?
 Are you collecting information from your customers on a regular basis?

-The answers to these questions, and others like them, will help you decide what marketing automation tools you need.
+The answers to these questions, and other similar ones, will help you determine what automation tools you need.

-Automation tools can provide awesome benefits to your business, but they don’t give you permission to take your eye off the ball.
-On the contrary, you always have to be reviewing your communications, customer feedback and online data so you can continually improve your marketing efforts.
+Automation tools can provide awesome benefits to your business, but you still need to keep an eye on them.
+Keep reviewing your communications, customer feedback and online data as to continually improve your marketing efforts.

-For example, you have to be careful about the context in which you are automatically publishing content.
+For example, you have to be careful about the context in which you automatically publish content.

-You absolutely do not want an automated tweet to go out at the same time that the Twittersphere is exploding over a major disaster or a horrific terrorist attack.
-Marketing on full autopilot without oversight is a bad idea.
+You absolutely do not want an automated tweet to go out while the X sphere is exploding over a major disaster or a horrific terrorist attack.
+Leaving your marketing on autopilot, with no oversight, is a bad idea.

-Does your small business using marketing automation tools?
-Which ones?
-How are they working?
+Does your small business use marketing automation tools?
+If so, which ones?
+Are you seeing results?
 We would love your comments.